-The library service aims to have a varied selection of eTalking Books available to our customers.
-We have recently moved to a new provider and plan to add more content to increase the collection on a monthly basis.
-As we operate within a small budget stock suggestions can be made by emailing firstname.lastname@example.org.
+The library service aims to have a varied selection of e-Talking Books available to our customers.
+We add new content to increase the collection on a monthly basis.
+As we operate within a small budget stock suggestions can be made by emailing email@example.com.
 Please give details of the book you would like to suggest and why you feel it would be a worthwhile addition to stock.
 All recommendations will be considered, but it may not be possible to purchase all suggested items.

 RNIB Talking Book Service